PepperDash/epi-biamp-tesira/README.md

 ### Presets

-> All state configs must be part of a dictionary called **presets**.
->
-> If you intend to ONLY do direct preset calling by string, this object is NOT required to recall presets.
+If you intend to ONLY do direct preset calling by string, this object is NOT required to recall presets.
 This activity is provided by the base level device object for the Tesira DSP.
 It is also provided by the **Standalone** object ```Presets```.
 This config object is required regardless of control object if preset control iby index is required.

+>This control implements [Essentials](https://github.com/PepperDash/Essentials) interfaces **`IHasDspPreset`** and **`IKeyed`**

 #### Digitals